 Skip to main content

-Lasting Power of Attorneys (LPAs) say who you would like to look after your affairs if you become unable to do this yourself.
-You may become very poorly or you might need help if you suffer from a dementia related illness at some point in the future.
+Lasting Power of Attorneys (LPAs) say who you would like to look after your health and wealth if you become unable to do this yourself.
+This can happen at some point in the future e.g. if you’re involved in an accident, if you’re poorly and on strong medication or if you suffer from a dementia related illness .

 There are two types of LPA: